 Michele Marcoux is a visual artist based in Edinburgh, Scotland working with painting, drawing, moving image, and found objects to create individual works and installations.
 Starting with something found, captured, stolen (a place, materials, objects, images from the internet), artefacts become a way into something else – a hidden narrative, an uncanny synthesis, a physical experience.
 She works outdoors in the landscape and experiments in the studio to unlock meaning and imagination.
 The results intertwine personal narratives with global ghost stories – our haunted existence in a fragmented world.

-Michele Marcoux is an artist working across a range of media to explore the fragmentary nature of memory, perception, and identity.
-She grew up as an identical twin in North Eastern Ohio and lived in New York City and California before moving to Scotland.
+Michele grew up as an identical twin in Cleveland in North Eastern Ohio, USA, living in California then New York City before moving to Scotland.
 As for many people who migrate, ‘place’, ‘identity’, ‘home’ are not constants but shifting, transitory, even transferable.
-An engagement with ‘home’ ‘memory’ and ‘place,’ Michele’s practice explores our experience of time and change.
+This is a key idea within her work.

-Michele studied Fine Art at Bennington College in Vermont, completing two Field Work Terms one with Cleveland, Ohio based artist Ginna Brand and one with New York City Artist Nell Blaine.
-She completed her BA in Fine Art (cum laude) at the University of Pennsylvania in Philadelphia.
-In 2016 Michele completed a Masters of Letters Fine Art Practice (with Distinction) at Glasgow School of Art.
+Michele studied Fine Art at Bennington College in Vermont, completing her BA in Fine Art (cum laude) at the University of Pennsylvania in Philadelphia.
+In 2016 she completed a Masters of Letters Fine Art Practice (with Distinction) at Glasgow School of Art.